 The University of Iowa has five confidential offices: Rape Victim Advocacy Program (RVAP), University Counseling Service (UCS), Office of the Ombudsperson, Women’s Resource and Action Center (WRAC), Employee Assistance Program (EAP).
 If you or someone you know experiences sexual violence, these offices can provide support and will not create a mandatory report or otherwise share your story without your consent.

-You can find further information about the five confidential offices at the University of Iowa as well as other supportive resources in the community through the Office of the Sexual Misconduct Response Coordinator.
+You can find further information about the five confidential offices at the University of Iowa as well as other supportive resources in the community through The Office of Institutional Equity (OIE).

 How to Help Yourself